 During 2016 and 2017 as a catchment partnership priority SERT worked with the Environment agency and Thames water to monitor both the Epsom and Ewell 'Storm tanks' which are designed to manage raw sewage during periods of high rainfall.
 The monitoring indicated that discharges of raw sewage in to the Hogsmill River are quite frequent and the Catchment Partnership have indicated a desire to work towards a long term solution that reduces or ideally prevents any raw sewage being discharged.
-The Hogsmill Catchment Partnership has also identified and prioritised a potential project to create a wetland at Chamber Mead.
+During 2019 with the agreement of Thames water notices were posted in the reserve warning that the water can be polluted.
+The Hogsmill Catchment Partnership has also identified and prioritised a project to create a wetland at Chamber Mead.
 During 2018 funds were secured from the Environment Agency to plan the project and during October 2018 test holes were dug which confirmed that the ground conditions are suitable for the proposed wetland.
-During 2019 it is hoped that funds can be secured to carry out the project which will be a major biodiversity enhancement that would build on the projects of recent years such as weir removal and naturalising the river channel and banks.
+During 2019 SERT commissioned a report outlining the various options for the scheme and two consultation events were held to inform local residents of the plan.
+During 2020 it is hoped that funds can be secured to carry out the project which will be a major biodiversity enhancement that would build on the projects of recent years such as weir removal and naturalising the river channel and banks.

-Hogsmill LNR, South East Rivers Trust staff digging test holes on Chamber Mead October 2018
+Hogsmill LNR, South East Rivers Trust staff holding a public consultation event at Chamber Mead September 2019